 There are good reasons to suggest that our teens study Psychology as their social science:

-1) A number of colleges are looking for .5 credit in social science on the transcript.
-(This may include psychology or sociology.)
+- A number of colleges are looking for .5 credit in Social Science on the transcript.
+(This may include Psychology or Sociology.)

-I included enough hands-on activities and enrichment reading that my kids could log hours they they could extend the .5 credit course to a full (or level up the .5 credit to honors) psychology/social science credit.
+I included enough hands-on activities and enrichment reading that my kids could log hours they they could extend the .5 credit course to a full (or level up the .5 credit to honors) Psychology or Social Science credit.

-Here are a few things the $29.99 etext includes:
+Here are a few things the e-text includes:

 That is the purpose of our 7 Sisters Psychology from a Christian Worldview.